camptocamp/c2cgeoportal/doc/developer/debugging.rst

    DEBUG=TRUE make ...

-Actually we display the running rule and why she is running (dependence update).
+With this setting, the rule being executed is displayed and the reason why it is being executed (for example, a dependency update).

 Docker
 ------